-Try meeting up with other solo travelers or with convivial locals through social media.
-Use your social media connections to find out if anyone has friends or family in the destinations that you'll be visiting, then drop them a note about your upcoming trip.
+Use your social media connections to find out if anyone you know has friends or family in the destinations that you'll be visiting, then drop them a note about your upcoming trip.
 Consider joining a hospitality-exchange network, which can help you find events and free accommodations (more on this below).
 Facebook's events listings are as popular abroad as they are in the US.
-Like-minded individuals can also find one another on Meetup, whose worldwide members welcome visitors to diverse events such as photography walks, happy hours, and weekend skiing.

-Dining solo has become much more common across Europe, as it has in the US, and you'll rarely stand out as you sit down alone at a restaurant.
+Dining solo is as common in Europe as it is in the US, and you'll rarely stand out as you sit down alone at a restaurant.
 But some countries have special meals that are more fun to experience with others.
-You could invite someone to join you for, say, a rijsttafel dinner in the Netherlands, a smörgåsbord in Scandinavia, fondue in Switzerland, a paella feast in Spain, or a spaghetti feed in an Italian trattoria.
+You could invite someone to join you for, say, a rijsttafel dinner in the Netherlands, a smorgasbord in Scandinavia, fondue in Switzerland, a paella feast in Spain, or a spaghetti feed in an Italian trattoria.
 Just say to someone whose company you might enjoy, "Would you like to meet up for dinner?"
 (Wondering whom to ask?
 In Europe, people with Rick Steves guidebooks are like an extended family.
 My readers are on the trail of the same travel thrills, and happy to share in a culinary adventure.)

 If you're feeling sociable, eat in places so crowded and popular that all the tables are shared, or ask other single travelers if they'd like to join you.
 Eat in the members' kitchen of a hostel; you'll always have companions.
 Make it a potluck.

 If you prefer to eat alone, stay busy.
 Use the time to learn more of the language.
 Practice your verbal skills with the waiter or waitress (when I asked a French waiter if he had kids, he proudly showed me a picture of his twin girls).
-Do trip planning, draw in your journal, update your blog, or scrawl a few postcards to the folks back home.
+Do trip planning, draw in your journal, update your social media feed, or text a few photos to the folks back home.

 Experience the magic of cities at night, at least in places like Europe, where city centers are largely safe and welcoming.
 Go for a walk along well-lit streets.
 With gelato in hand, enjoy the parade of people, busy shops, and illuminated monuments.
 You'll invariably feel a sense of companionship when lots of people are around.
 Take advantage of the wealth of evening entertainment: concerts, movies, and dance performances.
 Some cities offer tours after dark: You can see Paris by night on a river cruise or take a ghost walk in London.